Ababyturtle99/CSE15L-LabReport-Week2/RemoteConnect.md

 cs15lwi22zz@ieng6.ucsd.edu

 The first 5 characters will be the same as the example above, along with everything including and after the @.
-Copy that, as it will be important for logging in remotely.
+Before you do anything, you'll have to change your password for that remote account.
+Do so, then wait approximately 15 minutes for the change to go through.
+After, copy the address, as it will be important for logging in remotely.

-After that's done, open up Visual Studio and a terminal, then type the command
+Now that that's done, open up a terminal in Visual Studio, then type the command:

 *ssh (your remote account from above)*

+When doing this for the first time, a message will pop up asking you if you are sure you wish to connect.
+Type yes and hit enter.
+You'll immediately be prompted to enter your password.
+Do so, but know that it will not show you inputting your password, so you'll have to enter it blindly for the purposes of security.

+Once that's all done, you should get a message that you've connected and you are done with this step!
+From here you can input ctrl + D or enter quit to quit from the remote host.
+[Next, it's time to learn some commands!](Commands.md)